Research Topics

 Verbal behavior and bidirectional naming

-This strand of basic and translational research, which has substantial overlap with our research on derived stimulus relation, focuses on evaluating behavior-analytic theories of verbal behavior.
+This strand of basic and translational research, which overlaps substantially with our research on derived stimulus relations, focuses on evaluating behavior-analytic theories of verbal behavior and addressing issues in their translation into application.
 This includes both the original behavior-analytic theory, B. F. Skinner's Verbal Behavior, and more recent work on bidirectional naming.
 For example, we have recently conducted translational work on the assessment of bidirectional naming with both children and adults, and we are currently working on some basic research on divergent and convergent multiple control.

 Representative publications: